Allal al-Fassi: Exile

+Exile of Mohammed V

 On 20 August 1953, Sultan Mohammed V was exiled by the French.
-His exile led to the rise of militant nationalism in both urban and rural areas leading to the formation of clandestine armed groups like the Moroccan Army of Liberation (MLA).
-The MLA initially praised Allal al-Fassi as their nominal leader and al-Fassi was linked to the MLA through his cousin Abd al-Kabir al-Fassi.
+His exile led to the rise of militant nationalism leading to the formation of clandestine armed groups like the Moroccan Army of Liberation (MLA).
+The MLA initially praised Allal al-Fassi as their nominal leader and al-Fassi was linked to the MLA through his cousin Abd al-Kabir al-Fassi, one of its leaders.
 On October 1 1955, the MLA launched an offensive against French outposts in the Taza region from Spanish Morocco.
-In Cairo, Allal al-Fassi announced that the MLA was engaged in a struggle to free Mohammed V and the rest of North Africa.
-Al-Fassi refused to do any negotiations with France until Mohammed V was allowed to returned.
-Mohammed V returned the same year in November.
+Al-Fassi sought to capitalise on his influence over the MLA.
+In Cairo, Allal al-Fassi announced that the MLA was engaged in a struggle (jihad) to free Mohammed V and the rest of North Africa.
+Al-Fassi refused to enter into negotiations with France until Mohammed V was allowed to return in November.

-On October 17, al-Fassi went to Tetouan from Cairo and toured the Spanish zone.
+On October 17, al-Fassi returned to Tetouan from Cairo and toured the Spanish zone.
 He received enthusiastic crowds from cities like Tetouan, Larache and Ksar el-Kebir.
-However, al-Fassi, despite being accompanied with a MLA commander, never inquired into the morale or physical conditions of MLA troops.
+However, this publicity campaign had little relation with actual MLA military operations.
+Despite being accompanied with an MLA commander, al-Fassi never inquired into the morale or physical conditions of MLA troops.
 MLA and Istiqlal leaders met in March and after, Allal al-Fassi declared an end to the jihad.
-This led to the MLA high command responding with their own declaration saying that no one other than them spoke in their name or were able to mediate the relationship between them and the king.
+This prompted the MLA high command to issue its own declaration, stating that no one else was authorised to speak on its behalf or to mediate between it and the king.
 Al-Fassi met Abdelkhalek Torres on 16 March 1956 and they agreed to join both their parties.
-In March 1956, Morocco's declaration of independence was signed with Spain quitting the northern zone in April.
+On the 2 March 1956, Morocco’s became independent from France, with Spain withdrawing from the northern zone the following month.